-(continuing from part I) I wish Hume had taken Philosophy 101, with an emphasis on Logic, from Aristotle.
+I wish Hume had taken Philosophy 101, with an emphasis on Logic, from Aristotle.
 That thought crossed my mind many times when reading the Enquiry.
 Hume should have known that many ideas he had difficulty expressing had been defined Aristotle long before him.
-He could have saved himself some trouble reinventing the wheel — and saved his reader some time clearing away the rubble of logical inconsistencies, … Continue reading An Enquiry Concerning Human Understanding II.
+He could have saved himself some trouble reinventing the wheel –and his reader some time clearing away the rubble of logical inconsistencies, … Continue reading An Enquiry Concerning Human Understanding II.

 Hume and Moral Philosophy Hume speaks of “moral philosophy” in the very beginning of his treatise.
 I have a sneaking suspicion that one of the main purposes of his writing is to overthrow moral philosophy and religion up till his time, like what Nietzsche attempted a century later.
 Hume didn’t come right out and attack Christian philosophy, perhaps because blasphemy law was still in effect … Continue reading “An Enquiry Concerning Human Understanding” by David Hume

 Do not answer a fool according to his folly, Lest you also be like him.
 Answer a fool according to his folly, Lest he be wise in his own eyes. –Proverbs 26:4,5 Blaise Pascal, a Catholic theologian, scientist and brilliant thinker, wrote these letters to defend his Jansenist friends against charges of heresy by the Jesuits.
 I tend to think that Pascal and Kierkegaard are … Continue reading “Provincial Letters” By Blaise Pascal